7 Days in Southern Puglia:

 Siesta

-Enjoy an appointment with message therapists at their studio or in your home.
+Enjoy an appointment with massage therapists at their studio or in your home

 Day 4

-Relax at a beach lido in Port Cesareo, Galatina
+Relax at a beach lido in Port Cesareo, Dinner in Galatina

 Try a relaxing Beach day at Togo Beach Bay- near Port Cesareo.